tinymce/tinymce-docs/_includes/configuration/menubar.md

 ## menubar

-This option allows you to specify which menus should appear and the order that they appear in the menu bar at the top of TinyMCE.
+This option allows you to specify which menus should appear and the order that they appear in the menu bar at the top of {{site.productname}}.

-To specify the menus that should appear on TinyMCE's menu bar, the menubar option should be provided with a space separated list of menus.
+To specify the menus that should appear on {{site.productname}}'s menu bar, the menubar option should be provided with a space separated list of menus.

 **Type:** `String` _or_ `Boolean`